tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Service-SAS-Examples.md

 HMAC-SHA256(URL.Decode(UTF8.Encode(StringToSign))) = dD80ihBh5jfNpymO5Hg1IdiJIEvHcJpCMiCMnN/RnbI=
 ```

  The request URL specifies read permissions on the `pictures` container for the designated interval.
-Note that the resource represented by the request URL is a blob, but the shared access signature is specified on the container.
+The resource represented by the request URL is a blob, but the shared access signature is specified on the container.
 It's also possible to specify it on the blob itself.

 ```
 GET https://myaccount.blob.core.windows.net/pictures/profile.jpg?sv=2012-02-12&st=2009-02-09&se=2009-02-10&sr=c&sp=r&si=YWJjZGVmZw%3d%3d&sig=dD80ihBh5jfNpymO5Hg1IdiJIEvHcJpCMiCMnN%2fRnbI%3d